How often do any of us do something immediately?

 In my own life there are themes, passions, desires, etc. that run throughout my lifetime, but in me He patiently built one thing upon another to lead me.
 That was a perfect plan for me since I could never have believed or accepted all the ways He designed my path to take.
 The best part now is that I look forward with anticipation for what comes next.

-As I watch our adult grandchildren beginning to launch out as a nurse, to medical school, several to college, and several more moving through high school, I am standing on tiptoes to see what God does and how He leads with what each of them senses right now and more so about where He takes them next.
+As I watch our adult grandchildren beginning to launch out as a nurse, in medical school, in a business career, several to college, and another moving through high school, I am standing on tiptoes to see what God does and how He leads with what each of them senses right now and more so about where He takes them next.

 “Trust in the Lord with all your heart